Debleena-11/PlatformScienceSDETAssignment/pltsci_sdet_test_Debleena/Readme.txt

+Please find the bug report in bugreport.txt file along with an existing Cucumber HTML report present at CucumberRobotTest\target\cucumber-reports.html

-This project has been creted in eclipse using java and Maven.
+This project has been created in Eclipse using Java and Maven.
 The following main libraries have been used in developing this project
 1) Restassured
 2) Cucumber